issalig/led-clock/README.md

 Clock adventures with a led matrix.

-After thinking about the simplest way to build a word clock, I experimented with hand-soldered led matrices, 74HC595 and 7219 among others to end up with the mighty 7219 and 8x8 led matrices.
+After thinking about the simplest way to build a word clock I experimented with hand-soldered led matrices, 74HC595, 7219 and others to end up with the mighty 7219 and 8x8 led matrices.

-7219 works with common cathode displays but a nice workaround to make it work with common anode is to interchange rows by cols (transposing the matrix) and do the same (transposing it again) from software.
-Anyway the PCB supports both c.c. and c.a. as well as 3mm matrices.
+7219 works with common cathode displays but a nice workaround to make it work with common anode matrices is to interchange rows by cols (transposing the matrix) and do the same (transposing it again) from software.
+Anyway, the PCB has been designed to support both c.c. and c.a. as well as 3mm matrices.

 In order to make it richer, led-clock supports a humidity sensor and a pressure sensor.
 Additional sensors are also supported via I2C or SPI.